elsiechen/testing-practice/README.md

 - **caesarCipher function**: that takes a string and a shift factor and returns it with each character “shifted”
 - **analyzeArray function**: that takes an array of numbers and returns an object with the following properties: average, min, max, and length

-## Table of Contents

-- Technologies Used
-- Credits

 ## Technologies Used

 - JavaScript